raspberrypilearning/safeguarding-module/en/step_6.md

 ## Abuse and disclosures

 A vast majority of young people take part in our clubs without encountering abuse.
-However, it is important that volunteers are aware of what to do when they become aware of abuse either through observation or through a child telling you (disclosure) about abuse.
+However, it is important that volunteers are aware of what to do when they become aware of abuse either through observation or through a child telling you about abuse (disclosure).
 As most Raspberry Pi Foundation clubs create an environment in which many young people feel particularly comfortable, disclosures are possible.

 ![Three young people standing.](images/7-Diverse-Mix.png){:target='_blank'}